manifold-systems/manifold/docs/manifold-templates.md

 }
 ```

-There are two templates in the `resources` directory: one at `views/Index.html.mtl` and one at
+There are two templates in the `resources` directory: `views/Index.html.mtl` and `views/layouts/DefaultLayout.html.mtl`.
+Here the code references the `Index` template directly as a Java class.
+This is a powerful aspect of ManTL -- the
+compiler verifies your links are never broken and you can fully leverage the strength of IntelliJ for deterministic
+code completion, usage searching, refactoring, navigation, incremental compilation, hot swap, etc.

-`views/layouts/DefaultLayout.html.mtl`.
-Note the code takes advantage of the type-safe parameters available
-in ManTL and no "TemplateEngine" is needed.
+> Note the code takes advantage of the _type-safe_ parameters available in ManTL and no "TemplateEngine" is needed.

 <a id="spark-template" class="toc_anchor"></a>

 ### SparkTemplate Base Class

 Manifold provides base class `manifold.templates.sparkjava.SparkTemplate` for use with the `extends` directive
-in your templates (or, more commonly, you extend the base class and add your own application functionality).
+in your templates (or, more commonly, you extend this class and add more of your own application functionality).
 This
-class provides various convenience methods to get the HTTP Request, Response, etc. and also automatically escapes
+class provides various convenience methods to get the HTTP `Request`, `Response`, etc. and it also automatically escapes
 all string content for HTML, to help prevent malicious user input from causing a security issue in your application.

 If you wish, you can output raw HTML in a template that extends `manifold.templates.sparkjava.SparkTemplate` using the